Fix the “Wi-Fi Doesn’t Have a Valid IP Configuration” Error Now

 If you’ve reached this point, it’s worth running a scan for malware on your computer.
 Viruses and other malicious programs can sometimes mess with your internet settings to prevent you from getting online.
 While it may not result in this particular “doesn’t have a valid IP configuration” issue, it’s still worth a try.

 Run a scan with Windows Defender or another antivirus you have installed on your system.
-If you have access to another computer that can get online, download the free version of Malwarebytes and copy it over to the affected computer to run an anti-malware scan.
+If you have access to another computer that can get online, download Malwarebytes and copy it over to the affected computer to run an anti-malware scan.

 As another troubleshooting step, try disabling your antivirus and trying to get online again.
 Some third-party antivirus programs can interfere with normal network operations and block your network connection.